 The Downsides

 Using these forks have several downsides.
-While the more significant forks, such as Tuinity, are generally acceptable to use in most circumstances, other forks can cause unnecessary trouble running a server.
+While the more well-known forks maintained by prominent community figures are generally acceptable to use in most circumstances, other forks can cause unnecessary trouble running a server, and leave you stranded if the project is abandoned when a Minecraft update is released.

 Small Community